Dr Kate Du Toit, Counselling Psychologist, CPsychol, HCPC reg, St Pauls EC1A

 Training, qualifications & experience

-I have several years of experience working across NHS, charity and private settings with individuals diagnosed with a variety of different mental health difficulties including eating disorders, phobias, psychosis, anxiety disorders, post-traumatic stress disorder, depression, and personality disorders.
+I have several years of experience working across NHS, charity and private settings with individuals with a variety of different mental health difficulties including eating disorders, phobias, psychosis, anxiety disorders, post-traumatic stress disorder, depression, and personality disorders.
 I have also worked using play therapy and a variety of creative media in a specialist domestic violence charity for children.

 In addition to my private practice, I currently work as a Specialist Counselling Psychologist in the NHS as part of a secondary care community mental health recovery team offering individual and group therapy to individuals with a wide range of severe and enduring mental health difficulties.